buddydev/mediapress/readme.txt

 == Description ==

 MediaPress is a modern media gallery solution for WordPress & BuddyPress.
-At the moment, MediaPress is almost(We need you to decide) the best option available for BuddyPress photo, video,audio and doc gallery.
+At the moment, MediaPress is almost(We need you to decide) the best option available for BuddyPress photo gallery, BuddyPress video gallery, BuddyPress audio and BuddyPress documents gallery.
-Use it if you want to have a pleasant experience for your users.

-If you are looking for a lightweight, feature rich BuddyPress Media Gallery solution, Please give a try to MediaPress.
+If you are looking for a lightweight, feature rich BuddyPress Media Gallery solution that provides pleasant experience for your users, Please give a try to MediaPress.

 MediaPress has modular architecture, that makes it easier for developers to extend while keeping the code simple to maintain.